 Food Fantasy is a game that on paper shouldn’t work but does and does so fantastically.
 In a nutshell, the mobile game from Elex (Elex Wireless) is a cooking sim, business sim, and JRPG hybrid.
-Players are tasked with running and maintaining a restaurant while at the same time protecting the world from evil Fallen Angels.
-Throughout the game players summon Food Souls, personified food spirits used to run your kitchen, serve tables and fight harrowing battles.
+Players are tasked with running and maintaining a restaurant.
+Meanwhile, you must also protect the world from evil Fallen Angels.
+Throughout the game you must summon Food Souls.
+These characters are personified food spirits used to run your kitchen, serve tables and fight harrowing battles.
 Not convinced?
 So wasn’t I until I actually got my fingers dirty and played the game.
 Once I did, the gameplay pulled me in from every angle.
 This Food Fantasy review will explain how the developers managed to mix in various genres into one uniform game.

-Although the story won’t tug at your heartstrings by any means, it’s the mobile game mechanics that Elex has down to a science that can keep you entertained both for hours at a time or just ten minutes during your commute.
-While the graphics are stunning and the developers did a wonderful job with the soundtrack and audio, the trailers of the game are confusing and unfortunately don’t do the game justice.
-If you were confused or put-off by what you’ve read or seen so far, don’t let it stop you from downloading the game and giving it a try.
+Although the story won’t tug at your heartstrings, it’s the mobile game mechanics that Elex has down to a science that can keep you entertained both for hours at a time or just ten minutes during your commute.
+Tthe graphics are stunning and the developers did a wonderful job with the soundtrack and audio.
+However, the trailers of the game are confusing and unfortunately don’t do the game justice.
+If you were confused or put-off by what you’ve seen in the trailers so far, don’t let it stop you from downloading the game and giving it a try.
 You’ll likely be glad that you did.

-The story of Food Fantasy leaves much to be desired, but in the end most people generally don’t play mobile games expecting a tear-jerking and inspiring story to come out of it.
+The story of Food Fantasy leaves much to be desired.
+However, most people generally don’t play mobile games expecting a tear-jerking and inspiring story to come out of it.
 With that said, the story of the game is built and developed well enough to justify the gameplay mechanics which are far from mainstream.
 Why open a restaurant?
 Why decide to go off on journeys and fight epic battles against demons and monsters with the life of your restaurant hanging on your back?
 The story answers all these questions.

 The character design is as over-the-top as it is brilliant.
-The task of personifying food and drinks is no easy one and completing said task without coming off as cheesy or predictable is an amazing feat.
-Elex’s choice of anime sprites, costume design, and voice cast seemed to fall together perfectly into an oddly satisfying combination sleek uncanniness.
+The task of personifying food and drinks is not easy.
+Completing said task without coming off as cheesy or predictable is an amazing feat.
+Elex’s choice of anime sprites, costume design, and voice cast seemed to fall together perfectly into an oddly satisfying combination of sleek and uncanny.
 The soundtrack is beautiful and characterizing while at the same time varied enough never to overstay its welcome.

 Note: this game was reviewed on and ran beautifully on the LG Nexus 5X running Android 8.0.0

-The gameplay of Food Fantasy boils down to three main elements: managing your restaurant, exploring the world while fighting Fallen angels, and lastly summoning and levelling up your food souls.
+The gameplay of Food Fantasy boils down to three main elements.
+Firstly, managing your restaurant.
+Next, exploring the world while fighting Fallen angels.
+Lastly, summoning and leveling up your food souls.
 While it may sound simple, each of those components have a lot of mechanics and intricacies built in to them.
 While it may seem like a jumbled mash up of elements that don’t mix, the opposite is actually true:

 Taking care of the restaurant means you have to keep it staffed.
-On top of that you must keep the menu fresh, and deal with delinquents looking to dine and dash.
+On top of that you must keep the menu fresh and deal with delinquents looking to dine and dash.
 The amount of food souls you’ll need to keep the restaurant running depends both on the level and size of your restaurant.
 The higher your level, the more food you’ll be able to make at one time, the more tables you’ll be able to place and the more money you’ll be able to make.

 However just like normal food, food souls have a limited amount of freshness.
-Their freshness gauge represents their energy and when a food soul runs out of freshness they either need to be replaced or fed magic food to replenish their freshness levels.
-However, customers aren’t easy to please and thus restaurant owners must keep the menu both delicious and varied.
+Their freshness gauge represents their energy.
+When a food soul runs out of freshness they either need to be replaced or fed magic food to replenish their freshness levels.
+However, customers aren’t easy to please.
+Thus, restaurant owners must keep the menu both delicious and varied.
 To do that, you’ll need to develop new recipes and before you can start cooking you have to get the ingredients.

 Fighting and Collecting Ingredients